Fast Estimation with Basic Number Calculations

 Help penguins migrate across a perilous ocean patrolled by hungry killer whales.
 Use your estimation and approximation skills to position floating icebergs and bounce the penguins safely from glacier to glacier.

-In this maths game your aim is to help four waddles of penguins reach the holiday paradise of Summer Isle.
+In this maths game your aim is to help six waddles of penguins reach the holiday paradise of Summer Isle.

 The penguins' vacation migration sees them journey across the perilous Estim Ocean, a vast icy sea patrolled by ever-hungry killer whales.